Cooking with Li Jin

 Text: Sarah Knigge

-Yuan Mei (1716–1798) was an obsessive and fanatical eater.
-According to the Chinese poet, food was one of nature’s most sensational gifts.
-To not indulge in it would be an insult.
-So, when he had a spectacular meal somewhere, he would send his cook to replicate the dish.
-He would then work out the recipe on paper, complete with necessary commentary.
+Yuan Mei (1716–1798) was an obsessive and fervent eater.
+According to the Chinese poet, food was one of nature’s most sensational gifts; to deny oneself its pleasures would be an insult.
+So whenever he encountered a spectacular meal, he would send his cook to recreate the dish.
+He then wrote out the recipe, adding his own commentary.

 All those notes eventually led to a book, the Suiyuan Shidan, the first edition of which was printed in 1792.
-It became the great classic of Chinese gastronomy.
-A classic that not only inspired many chefs but also artists.
-Like Li Jin (1958), who, like Yuan, shares his fondness for earthly pleasures.
-In his drawings of lavish banquets – in which he often appears himself, accompanied by luxurious women – the ancient recipes are echoed in Chinese calligraphy.
+It became the great classic of Chinese gastronomy – a classic that inspired not only chefs but also artists.
+Among them Li Jin (b.
+1958), who, like Yuan, shares a weakness for earthly pleasures.
+In his drawings of lavish banquets – in which he often appears himself, accompanied by voluptuous women – the centuries-old recipes reappear in Chinese calligraphy.

-Now that Yuan’s exegesis has finally been translated into English (see p.
-XX), anyone can become adept at the traditional Chinese kitchen.
-Although, for some, the recipes from Recipes from the Garden of Contentment might be a bit of a stretch, as they lack exact measurements and have an overly concise step-by-step guide.
-So, let’s start with a few essential do’s and don’ts.
-As Yuan tells us, just like in science, we must first understand the things before we can apply them practically.
+Now that Yuan’s exegesis has finally been translated into English, anyone can become versed in traditional Chinese cuisine.
+Or perhaps not: for some, the recipes in Recipes from the Garden of Contentment may feel like a bridge too far, with no listed measurements and an exceedingly concise method.
+So let us begin with a few essential do’s and don’ts.
+Because, as Yuan tells us, just as in science, we must first understand things before we can put them into practice.

 Li Jin, Hive Center for Contemporary Art